Overview

 Natural Gas

 Israel plans to use its abundant gas resources to leverage the development of a gas-based auxiliary industrial sector.
 Coupled with the recent reform in the Israeli electricity market, this presents opportunities for IPP’s to purchase and operate gas-based electricity generation plants.
 In addition, the Ministry of Energy is issuing licenses for small scale, gas-based generation sites for industrial plants, which presents opportunities for U.S. manufacturers of relevant gas turbines and engines.
+It is anticipated that by 2040, Israel will need to construct at least 13 new gas-based power plants.

 Renewable Energy

 A Government of Israel decision from October 2020 sets renewable energy targets of 30% of electricity to be generated from renewable sources by 2030.
-According to this plan, solar will account for approximately 90% of the electricity, and wind, water and biomass will provide the remaining 10%.
+According to this plan, solar will account for approximately 90% of the electricity generated by renewable energy sources, and wind, water and biomass will provide the remaining 10%.
 To reach this goal, Israel will need to increase its overall installed capacity from solar systems to 17.1 GW (almost 3.5 times of its capacity in 2022– 4.7 GW).
 It will also need to increase overall storage capacity by 10 times from 300 MW in 2020 to approximately 3,000 MW in 2030.
 To tackle one of the primary hurdles for increases in PV capacity, the lack of land resources, the Government of Israel is promoting dual-use solar projects including rooftops, water reservoirs, agrovoltaic, and more.

 The significant increase in renewable energy capacity which the Government of Israel is promoting to reach its 2030 goals presents substantial opportunities for U.S. firms, including (a) suppliers of PV, wind and storage technology and equipment; (b) suppliers of transmission and distribution equipment for the construction of additional substations, switching stations, etc., to support new transmission infrastructure from remote generation sites; and (c) IPP’s to develop and operate renewable energy generation plants.